 Sales and Marketing.
 Sales and marketing expenses consist of the salaries, commissions and related benefits of our sales and marketing staff, the costs of our marketing programs, including public relations, advertising and trade shows, travel, facilities, and depreciation expenses.
-Sales and marketing expense increased 7.9% in fiscal year 2015 from the prior year, as compared to a year over year increase of 15.6% in fiscal year 2014.
-The increase in sales and marketing expense for fiscal year 2015 was primarily due to increases in commissions and personnel costs of \$23.7 million, compared to the prior year.
+Sales and marketing expense increased 4.3% in fiscal year 2016 from the prior year, as compared to a year over year increase of 7.9% in fiscal year 2015.
+The increase in sales and marketing expense for fiscal year 2016 was primarily due to increases in commissions and personnel costs of \$22.6 million, compared to the prior year.
+The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount in fiscal year 2016.
+In fiscal year 2015, the increase in sales and marketing expense was primarily due to increases in commissions and personnel costs of \$23.7 million, compared to the prior year.
 The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount and increased sales volume for fiscal year 2015 over the prior year.
 The increase in sales and marketing expense for fiscal year 2015 was also due to an increase of \$7.7 million in marketing promotions and initiatives aimed at promoting our brand and creating market awareness of our technology and our offerings.
-In fiscal year 2014, the increase in sales and marketing expense was primarily due to increases in commissions and personnel costs of \$55.5 million, compared to the prior year.
-The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount and increased sales volume for fiscal year 2014 over the prior year.
-Sales and marketing headcount at the end of fiscal 2015 increased to 1,582 from 1,448 at the end of fiscal 2014 and 1,319 at the end of fiscal 2013.
-Sales and marketing expense included stock-based compensation expense of \$56.8 million, \$50.1 million and \$39.5 million for fiscal years 2015, 2014 and 2013, respectively.
+Sales and marketing headcount at the end of fiscal 2016 increased to 1,617 from 1,582 at the end of fiscal 2015 and 1,448 at the end of fiscal 2014.
+Sales and marketing expense included stock-based compensation expense of \$61.2 million, \$56.8 million and \$50.1 million for fiscal years 2016, 2015 and 2014, respectively.

 Research and Development.
 Research and development expenses consist of the salaries and related benefits of our product development personnel, prototype materials and other expenses related to the development of new and improved products, facilities and depreciation expenses.
-Research and development expense increased 12.4% in fiscal year 2015, compared to the prior year.
+Research and development expense increased 12.7% in fiscal year 2016, compared to the prior year.
+The increase in research and development expense for fiscal year 2016 was primarily due to increased personnel costs of \$28.2 million, compared to the prior year.
+In fiscal year 2015, research and development expense increased 12.4%, compared to the prior year.
 The increase in research and development expense for fiscal year 2015 was primarily due to increased personnel costs of \$20.7 million, compared to the prior year.
 In addition, research and development expense included a year over year increase in computer equipment and software costs of \$5.3 million primarily related to prototyping and planning for future product releases.
-In fiscal year 2014, research and development expense increased 25.8%, compared to the prior year.
-The increase in research and development expense for fiscal year 2014 was primarily due to increased personnel costs of \$30.4 million, compared to the prior year.
-In addition, research and development expense included a year over year increase in computer equipment and software costs of \$6.5 million primarily related to prototyping and planning for future product releases.
-Research and development headcount at the end of fiscal 2015 increased to 1,087 from 1,054 at the end of fiscal 2014 and 920 at the end of fiscal 2013.
-Research and development expense included stock-based compensation expense of \$46.1 million, \$43.6 million and \$32.7 million for fiscal years 2015, 2014 and 2013, respectively.
-We expect research and development expenses to remain consistent as a percentage of net revenue in the foreseeable future.
+Research and development headcount at the end of fiscal 2016 increased to 1,202 from 1,087 at the end of fiscal 2015 and 1,054 at the end of fiscal 2014.
+Research and development expense included stock-based compensation expense of \$52.6 million, \$46.1 million and \$43.6 million for fiscal years 2016, 2015 and 2014, respectively.
+We expect research and development expenses to be consistent as a percentage of net revenue in the foreseeable future.